ibm-cloud-docs/account/exporting-usage.md

 {: #storing-usage-data}

-Your data shared by using billing report snapshots and by going through the steps to enable your account to export usage data, you are setting up the snapshots.
+Your data that is shared by using billing report snapshots and by going through the steps to enable your account to export usage data, you are setting up the snapshots.

 Snapshots of the billing reports are stored based on the configuration setup.
 Depending on the configuration, older snapshots are either deleted or retained.
 Each snapshot would have a manifest file describing the details of the snapshot such as the files included as part of the snapshot.
 The manifest of the latest snapshot for that billing month would be stored at each billing month folder as well.